b-khan7276/Pen-testing/01BrupSuit.md

-"

-Burp Suite is integreated platform commonly use for security testing it can also be used as proxy, intruder, scanner, decoder etc.
+"Burp Suite is integreated platform commonly use for security testing it can also be used as proxy, intruder, scanner, decoder etc.
 Avalible for Mac, Linux, and Windows."